5 Common Mistakes & Insider Tips for Choosing a Qualified Corporate Investigation Firm

 Mistake #2: Choosing a Firm with Inadequate Personnel and Resources

 Conducting an internal corporate investigation requires a team of highly-skilled personnel.
 It also requires state-of-the-art technological resources and capabilities.
-When choosing a corporate investigation firm, it is important to inquire about the firm’s staff and resources: How many lawyers and investigators work at the firm?
+When choosing a corporate investigation firm, it is important to inquire about the firm’s staff and resources: How many investigators work at the firm?
 How many of them are available to work on your company’s investigation?
 What resources will the firm deploy to ensure that the investigation is comprehensive, secure, and fully documented?
 These are all answers you need to know.

 Mistake #3: Making a Decision Based on Geographic Location

 Mistake #4: Making a Decision Based on Limited Information

 Whether you are seeking to proactively manage your company’s risk or you need to launch an investigation as soon as possible in response to a corporate emergency, you need to make an informed decision.
 Simply reviewing a corporate investigation firm’s website and then picking up the phone is not enough.
 If you need to engage an outside firm to conduct a corporate investigation, we encourage you to contact us 24/7, and we will be more than happy to answer your questions and explain why Corporate Investigation Consulting is the right firm to get the job done.

 Insider Tips for Choosing a Qualified Corporate Investigation Firm